Perficient-DevOps/sharebox/README.md

     vagrant up --provision

+This process will download the box file, and provision the server with the *Vagrant* `chef_zero` provisioner using the `sharebox` cookbook embedded in this repo to configure a few other sharing services in a default configuration.
 You could already `sftp`/`ssh` via `vagrant` user with read-write access, but now you can also access:

  * \\\&lt;box_ip&gt;\srv
  * nfs://&lt;box_ip&gt;/srv
  * http(s)://&lt;box_ip&gt;/